Skip to main content

 San Francisco, CA 94143

 The Media Law Resource Center and the Berkeley Center for Law & Technology are proud to present the next in this series of conferences that explores emerging legal issues surrounding digital content in today’s multi-platform world.
-The Conference will feature sessions running from approximately 10:00 a.m. to 5:00 p.m. on Thursday, May 18th.
-Registration fees include a hot lunch (sponsored by Microsoft) and an evening reception (sponsored by Google).
+The Conference will feature sessions running from approximately 10:00 a.m. to 5:30 p.m. on Thursday, May 18th.
+Registration fees include a hot lunch (sponsored by Microsoft) and an evening reception at 5:30 p.m. (sponsored by Google).

-California MCLE Credits credits are expected to be available.
+This event has been approved for 5.5 California MCLE credits.
 If you are seeking credit for another jurisdiction, please check with your state bar to determine if California CLE credits are recognized, through reciprocity, in your jurisdiction.

 Conference Co-Chairs